charmed-kubernetes/kubernetes-docs/pages/k8s/install-offline.md

 this possible, it is necessary to prepare the required resources, and configure Charmed Kubernetes to make use of them.

-As user needs may vary, this documentation does not present a proscriptive recipe, but outlines the types of resources which are required and some recommendations on how to provide them.
+As user needs may vary, this documentation does not present a prescriptive recipe, but outlines the types of resources which are required and some recommendations on how to provide them.
 If you are already installing services in a restricted environment you may already have some 'air-gap'